Gabgrz/k8s-config-connector-playground/README.md

 # Config Connector

-A collection of Google Cloud Config Connector (KCC) resources and Helm charts for managing GCP infrastructure as code.
+A collection of Kubernetes Config Connector (KCC) resources and Helm charts for managing GCP infrastructure as code.

 ## Overview